Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Analysis

 \section{Analysis}

-In this Section, we examine the resulting radius and period ratio distributions corresponding to our sample of ``gap" planets, in comparison to the ``control" parent distributions for planets not meeting the gap criteria.
-In Section \ref{sec:radius_ratios}, we consider and compare the radius ratio distributions.
-We investigate the effect of relaxing our gap membership criteria in Section \ref{sec:relax_criteria}.
-In Section \ref{sec:uniqueness}, we investigate the uniqueness of the distribution shape to radius gap planets, when compared to subsamples of precisely-measured radii at other values.
-In Section \ref{sec:shot_noise}, we assess the statistical significance of the departure from self-similarity in the radius ratio distribution among gap planets.
-In Section \ref{sec:period_distributions}, we go on to consider the period ratio distribution.
+In this Section, we examine the radius and period ratio distributions corresponding to our sample of valley planets, in comparison to those of the non-valley parent population.
+In Section~\ref{sec:rr_distribution}, we compare the radius ratio distributions for mixed and non-valley pairs.
+We investigate the effect of relaxing our valley membership criteria in Section~\ref{sec:relaxation}.
+In Section~\ref{sec:geometric_physical}, we apply the difference-in-differences test defined in Section~\ref{sec:peas_method} to separate observational and physical contributions to the radius ratio distributions.
+In Section~\ref{sec:significance}, we report the statistical significance of the disruption to size-similarity among valley planets.
+In Section~\ref{sec:period_ratios}, we compare the period ratio distributions for mixed and non-valley pairs.